anthonylangsworth/EDMFAT/doc/faq.md

 ### 4. Will this plug-in work with the Odyssey expansion?

 Yes.
-The plug-in includes support for organic data, although its BGS relevant is uncertain.
+The plug-in includes support for organic data, although its BGS relevance is uncertain.
 Combat bonds earned on foot are treated the same as ship-earned combat bonds.

 The plug-in intentionally excludes any events from "beta versions of **Elite: Dangerous**, as per the EDMC API.
 Presumably, any alphas or betas will use separate universes to the main universe.
 Any BGS activity there will likely be separate to the main universe.